 4. Don’t believe the lies at night.

-This one is huge because loneliness is often hardest at night and can quickly escalate to despair.
+This one is huge because loneliness and grief are often hardest at night and can quickly escalate to despair.
+Remind yourself that it won’t always feel like this.
 If nighttime is a particular struggle, go to bed early and get up with the sun.
-Mornings usually bring clarity and hope.
+Mornings bring new morning mercies, clarity, and hope.

 5. Secure your self-care.

 Good self-care can make all our emotions more manageable, including loneliness.
 Take advantage of alone time to indulge in a bubble bath with a favorite book or re-watch a favorite chick flick.
-Here are 20 simple suggestions for self-care.
+Here are my go-to, simple ways to practice Biblical self-care.

 6. Feed your soul.